wearelumenai/clusdoc/content/docs/tutorials/AirQuality.md

 ## MCMC algorithm

-We also give the data to our MCMC algorithm.
+We then give the data to our MCMC algorithm.
 Batch object allows to perform a batch clustering using MCMC algorithm.
 Play with parameters amp (the temperature of the Gibbs measure) in order to add centers (the hotter it is, the more centers).
 You can also play with the number of centers to initialize the Markov chain, the maximum number of centers, and - of course - the number of iterations.

 ```python